BarRaider/streamdeck-stockticker/README.md

 <img src="/_images/ticker.jpg">

 ## Features
-* View live(!) quotes of your favorite stocks, live on the stream deck
+* View live(!) quotes of your favorite stocks, directly on the stream deck
 * Press the Stream Deck key to see additional information (Prev.
 Close, Today's High/Low prices)
 * Customizable refresh rate from every 1 second, up to every 1 hour.